hztBUAA/RTOS-Bench/docs/source/4-Documentation_rules.markdown

 - `.c` source files.
 - `.h` header files.
 - `.py` files.
 - `.markdown` files for documentation pages located in `docs/source` (doxygen has some quirks with the markdown syntax, refer to this explanation: https://www.doxygen.nl/manual/markdown.html).
+In addition the alphabetical ordering of the files in `docs/source` will be reflected in the ordering of the pages in the documentation, so it is advised to use numbers in the file name (Which is ignored by doxygen) to order the pages as needed.
 - `.dox` files, used for modules documentation (in `docs/source/modules`, to have all the modules in the same place and avoiding searching the module definition in different source files).

 Doxygen configuration is stored in the following text file `docs/conf/Doxyfile`.